DefamationStation/Retrochat/README.md

 ## Overview
 Retrochat is a simple and lightweight chatbox application that leverages your local [llama.cpp](https://github.com/ggerganov/llama.cpp) server.
 This app is designed for easy configuration and seamless communication through a classic chat interface.

+**Please note:** Llama.cpp or any sort of inference isn't included with this app, you will need to run your own server.

 ## Development
 This application is being actively developed using [Aider](https://aider.chat/),